airswap/airswap-about/technology/makers.md

 ## HTTP vs WebSocket

 If a URL is HTTPS, it implies that the server supports the latest RFQ protocol at that endpoint.
 If a URL is WebSocket (`wss`) then the server communicates its supported protocols upon connnection.
-See the `setSupportedProtocols` method of the [Request for Quote](protocols.md#rfq) and [LastLook](protocols.md#last-look) protocols for details.
+See the `setProtocols` method of the [Request for Quote](protocols.md#rfq) and [LastLook](protocols.md#last-look) protocols for details.
 WebSocket servers can support both RFQ and LastLook protocols.

 ## Getting Started